Woori Bank said April 26 it is running a “visiting exchange-rate seminar” program for regional small and midsize exporters and importers.

 Woori Bank held on-site seminars April 14 at Seongwoo Hitech and Taekwang Fujikin in the Busan area.
-On April 22, it continued the program with visits to MNC Solution, GPC and Woorim PTS in South Gyeongsang Province.
+On April 22, it continued the sessions with visits to MNC Solution, GPC and Woorim PTS in South Gyeongsang Province.

 * This article has been translated by AI.